 Teaching Fellow in the Social Sciences (2019–21)

-Long-nineteenth-century American Pacific World; Hawai’i, the U.S. West, and Australia; public health, medicine, and technology; mobility, commerce, and urbanization; race, indigeneity, and migration; empire and colonization; visual and material culture
+Long-nineteenth-century United States and Pacific World; Hawai’i, the American West, and Australia; public health, medicine, and technology; mobility, commerce, and urbanization; race, indigeneity, and migration; empire and colonization; visual and material culture.

 The Sanitary Sieve: Public Health, Infectious Diseases, and the Urbanization of Honolulu, c.
 1850-1914

-I am a scholar of public health, mobility, and race in the long-nineteenth-century United States and Pacific World.
-Currently, I am a Postdoctoral Social Sciences Teaching Fellow in the Department of History and the College.
+I am a scholar of public health, urbanization, and race in the nineteenth- and twentieth-century United States and Pacific World.
+During the 2020-21 academic year, I will be a Postdoctoral Social Sciences Teaching Fellow in the Department of History and the College.